As part of the ArcGIS platform, Portal for ArcGIS and ArcGIS for Desktop can be used together for sharing maps, layers, and packages.

 If your portal is configured with a hosting server, you can publish web layers from ArcMap to your portal.

 You have two capability options when publishing to My Hosted Services: Tiled Mapping (a tile layer) and Feature Access (a feature layer).
-Choose one of these options and provide the information needed to publish them.
+Choose one or both of these options, and provide the information needed to publish them.

 - For a hosted tile layer, specify caching information.